Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Numerical Stability Analysis

 In \eqref{eq:lin:ddae}, delays appear as multiples of the time step as the delay-free ($\jac{f}{x}$, $\jac{f}{y}$, $\jac{g}{x}$, $\jac{g}{y}$) and delayed ($\jac{f}{x,k}$, $\jac{f}{y,k}$, $\jac{g}{x,k}$, $\jac{g}{y,k}$) Jacobian matrices are formulated to account for delay interpolation according to \eqref{eq:interpolation}.
 Moreover, the upper limit of summation $r$ is such that $ r \in \mathbb{N^+}$: $(\nd-1)h<\tau_{\max} \leq \nd h$, where $\tau_{\max}$ is the delay with the largest magnitude.

 By setting $\tilde{\bfg \xs} = (\tilde{\bfg x}, \tilde{\bfg y})$, \eqref{eq:lin:ddae} becomes equivalently:

 where:

-where $\bfg I$ is the identity matrix of proper dimensions.
+where $\bfg I_{\nx}$ is the identity matrix of size $\nx$.
 The eigenvalues of \eqref{eq:lin_matrix:ddae} are the roots of the determinant of the system's matrix pencil, which is defined as follows \cite{book:eigenvalue}:

 We note that the time delays present in \eqref{eq:lin:ddae} give rise to exponential terms in \eqref{eq:ddae_pencil}.
 This suggests the existence of infinitely many characteristic roots \cite{book:eigenvalue}, the calculation of which is prohibitive.
 There are various approaches in the existing literature to overcome this issue.
 The experience of the authors is that arguably the most effective one is to compute an approximately equivalent linear pencil through the application of spectral discretization.
-The specific spectral discretization technique followed in this paper is described in \cite{Li_discr}.
+The procedure includes two steps: first, the linearized DDAE system is transformed into an equivalent system of partial differential equations~(PDEs); then, the PDE system is reduced to a linear eigenvalue problem of finite dimensions, through Chebyshev polynomials.
+The detailed description of the spectral discretization technique followed in this paper can be found in \cite{Li_discr}.

 Applying the Theta method to \eqref{eq:lin:ddae}:

 or, equivalently:

 where $\xs_n = (\tilde{\bfg x}_{n}, \tilde{\bfg y}_{n})$ and: